MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 You should see "Portfolio App listening on port 3000!" output in your terminal.
 And if you enter `localhost:3000` into your browser, you should see "Hello World".

 # Add Handlebars.js as a Templating Engine

+Now, we are going to need to render HTML for our project, so we have to add a **Templating Engine** if we want extend Express.js to use HTML.

-Now let's add our templating engine Handlebars.js so our Express.js server can render _server-side HTML templates_.
+Let's add our templating engine Handlebars.js so our Express.js server can render templates.
+This is called _server-side HTML templates_.

-Instal Handlebars.js to your review.
+Instal Handlebars.js to your project using the `express-handlebars` node module.

 ```bash
 $ npm install express-handlebars --save
 ```

-Initialize Handlebars.js in your app.
+Initialize Handlebars.js in your app and also, let's set the `defaultLayout` to `main`.

 ```js
 // app.js